SarahAllenReed/sarahallenreed/content/audio/_index.md

     "call of the red sea" (as Shibito)

 * [A Fableglade Compendium, Vol. 1](https://hopeversushaterecords.bandcamp.com/) (Fableglade Records, 2021)
-    "Overture For The Glade Dweller's Adventures, from Symphony No. 1, 'Among The Glade'" (as Sarah Allen Reed)
+    "Overture For The Glade Dweller's Adventures, from Symphony No. 1, 'Among The Glade'" (as Piper Bly)

 * [Hope In The Face Of Fear](https://hopeversushaterecords.bandcamp.com/) (Hope Vs. Hate Records, 2020)
     "...Can We Get This Right?" (as Ophelia Drowning)